 I listened to it straight through until I got to the money shot, The Hallelujah.
 The repeat button was activated and for the next half hour I zipped up the 5 as it looped over and over.
 When I finally came to my senses I was going over 100 and the dashboard was flashing “out of fuel.”

 It’s hard not to feel something emotional, religious or otherwise when listening to the Chorus.
 I choose otherwise.
 To me it’s about the triumph of man.
-All glory goes to George Frideric and to the men and women who can sing or play what he wrote.
+All glory goes to George Frideric and to the women and men who can sing or play what he wrote.

 The best part comes towards the end after the sopranos climb the scale with a call and response of “king of kings,” “lord of lords,” and “forever and evers.”
 The lyrics then become so repetitve it turns into a cacophony of propoganda.
 Hallelujah, whats-it-to-ya.
 Words are rendered meaningless.
 How they’re sung is not.